 Tenants & Staff

-Our tenants and employees will be subject to all of the protocols listed above as they relate to screening, PPE (including gloves, where applicable), physical distancing, and hygiene.
+Our tenants, employees, and any temporary staff we employ will be subject to all of the protocols listed above as they relate to screening, PPE, physical distancing, and hygiene.

 It will not be possible to eliminate entirely the risk that a tenant, employee or visitor will come into contact with the Coronavirus – or with someone who is carrying it – despite the measures outlined above.
-We believe, however, that the proper and consistent implementation of these protocols will make IMC’s campuses as safe as can reasonably be achieved, and far safer than many of the other public environments that our stakeholders will encounter beyond our walls.
+We believe, however, that the proper and consistent implementation of these protocols will make IMC’s campuses as safe as can reasonably be achieved, and far safer than many public environments.